twrecked/hass-aarlo/README.md

 See [Missing Events](#notworking-missing-events), they share a lot of the same issues.

-And make sure you have `admin enabled` for your secondary account.
-Arlo won't update some values for admin accounts.
+And make sure you have enabled `Access Rights` for your secondary account.
+Arlo won't update some values for non-admin accounts.

 <a name="notworking-debug"></a>